London Court Rules Julian Assange Should Be Extradited to the U.S.

 It is unclear when he might be transferred to the U.S., or if there are other legal loopholes his legal team could try to avoid being extradited.

-Assange faces 18 charges relating to WikiLeaks 2010 release of half a million classified US government documents relating to the wars in Afghanistan and Iraq.
-He faces 175 years in prison if convicted in the US.
+Assange faces 18 charges relating to WikiLeaks 2010 release of half a million classified U.S. government documents relating to the wars in Afghanistan and Iraq.
+He faces 175 years in prison if convicted.

-In January, a London judge blocked his extradition which the US appealed.